 1) Five Points Pizza

-The Five Points area is the center of East Nashville.
+The afternoon of our one day in Nashville itinerary kicks off in the Five Points area at the center of East Nashville.
 And it is here that you can find the best pizza in Nashville: Five Points Pizza.
 Because I’m from NYC, I usually find myself skeptical about trying pizza other places.
 We have so much good pizza back home, why would I want to try it when I travel?